NonDairyNeutrino/Thesis/presentations/asa/asa2024.typ

   - *Very accurate*

 == Distributed Computing

-- 1 wave number per gpu
+- 1 machine #sym.arrow.double 1 wave number at a time
-- many machines with gpus can further parallelize the calculation
+#pause

+- What if we had multiple machines?
+#pause

+- Distributed computing e.g. MPI #sym.arrow.double *all* wave numbers at the _same time_

+- Can scale to clusters and supercomputers!

 = Results
 == Some Basic Results